*Updates/Changes to the rules for the Spring 2022 season are in red font*

 4) Players who are not the captain MAY NOT talk to any umpire.
 Failure to follow these rules may lead to dismissal from the game, or under certain circumstances, from the league.

 5) All participating players MUST kick in the written kicking order.
 Kicking order should be kept by the team but be readily available to be viewed by the umpire.
-All players present and on the official roster of the team must kick.

-i.
+ii.
 HotMess Sports does not allow for “pinch runners.”

 i.
 Any resulting play from an out of order kicker will be nullified.